SHUBHAMSHARMA0711/Custom-Unix-Linux-Shell/README.md

 6. In the **mkdir** command, if the user tries to create a duplicate directory, they will receive a **cannot create directory** error.
 7. Error handling for creating a child process using the Fork System Call, with a message **Fork Error (Child Process Not Created).**

+## Implementation Details

+The shell can be implemented using both forks and threads.
+If someone wishes to use threads, they can add `&t` at the end of the command.
+For example:
+- `ls -a &t`
+- `cat -n cat.c &t`
+- `date -I &t`

 ## Test Cases

 ### 1. ls